 I won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hatrick or making a beautiful free kick goal but the excitement is there.
-You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOOOOOOL!!! from all over Cusco.
+You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOOOOOL!!! from all over Cusco.
 The matches are entertaining enough to bring you an unforgettable experience, the entry ticket is about 30 soles depending on what type of game is it and they usually happen on weekends.

 San Pedro is the most famous one, but you can find a market in almost every district.
 Here you can find crafts as well as food, clothes, juices and much more.
 These markets are designed to provide the local population with fresh products, so its filled with Cusqueños.
 If you want a taste of authentic Cusco life, there is no better way than San Pedro market, you will hear people speaking Quechua, try local dishes and fruits and see more types, colors and sizes of corn and potatoes that you could have imagined.
 Extra tip: ask for a lúcuma fruit blended with milk in one of the stands!
 Oh and I almost forgot to mention, you can see some things here that might seem weird or even disgusting, depending on where are you from (like pigs heads and other animal-derived items).

 Yes we know this isn’t the most exciting or adventurous option but it’s always nice to relax and watch a movie in a comfy seat.
 You can also see some of the Peru’s more modern culture visiting the Real Plaza, the biggest mall in Cusco.
 If you have passable Spanish and can watch a translated movie, we can recommend you to enjoy this local experience.
 You can also find some of the most common food brands, like Chili’s, Burger King, Starbucks, etc. You have either a CinePlanet in the Real Plaza or Cinerama which is much closer to the Plaza, we still recommend the first option out of comfort and general quality.

 All these places are in a walking distance from the Plaza and have amazing views.
 You can also chill for the day, specially in small Qenqo (next to the archeological site) you have a big park where families from Cusco come and spend their family Sundays.
 Qenqo and Sacsayhuaman aren’t free, but you can get the partial tourist ticket that includes entrance to both, and many other places (that are also close) for approximately 25 USD.